smmckay/quex-mirror/doc/source/01-basic-concepts/text.rst

 :numref:`fig:lexatom-explanation` shows the example of the Egyptian Hieroglyph P002.
-The figure shows three state machines depending on the encoding for which they were developped.
-When a lexer runs on Unicode (UTF32) the hieroglyph is represented by a single lexatom given as '0x1329D' which is identical to the code point.
-The cells that carry lexatoms may be 4 byte wide.
-When the dynamic length encoding UTF16 is used, the character is represented by two lexatoms '0xD80C' followed by '0xDE9E'.
-The code unit is two byte wide and therefore a cell carrying a lexatom must be at least of that size.
-In UTF8, the same character is represented by a sequences of lexatoms namely '0xF0',  '0x93', '0x8A', and '0x9D'.
-A code unit is one byte wide.
-In this case four instances of a code unit represent the given code point.
+The character consists of a single code unit, i.e. the glyph represents the according grapheme.
+Depending on the used encoding three different state machines are depicted.
+When a lexer runs on Unicode (UTF32) the hieroglyph is matched by a single lexatom given as 0x1329D which is identical to the code point.
+The cells that carry lexatoms should be at least 3 byte wide.
+When the dynamic length encoding UTF16 is used, the character is represented by two lexatoms 0xD80C followed by 0xDE9E.
+The code unit is two byte wide.
+In UTF8, the same character is represented by a sequences of lexatoms namely 0xF0, 0x93, 0x8A, and 0x9D.
+A code unit fits into a single byte.
+In this case four instances of a code unit, for lexatoms, represent the given code point.

+The concepts of a code unit and a lexatom seems subtle.
+TODO which acts as event in a state machine.
+If a state machine runs on code points, a lexatom is a code point.
+Additionally, the term code unit is rather uncommon outside the field of Unicode and character encoding.
+To express generality beyond the treatment of human-readable text, the author of this text chose the term lexatom in the context of lexical analysis.

 .. rubric:: Footnotes